-And finally by the soft green version that lasted into the early 1950s when these were finally deleted from the His Master's Voice (NZ) Ltd. and EMI (Australia) Ltd. catalogues.
+And the soft green version that lasted into the early 1950s when these were finally deleted from the His Master's Voice (NZ) Ltd. and EMI (Australia) Ltd. catalogues.

 These 1927 recordings would eventually see UK release, with Ana Hato on the label.
 This dates from late 1950.

 Meanwhile, over at Parlophone's sister label Columbia ...